sanskrit/raw_etexts_english/blogs/manasataramgini/2009-02-08_some-trivia-concering-the-adi-shruti.md

 +++
-title = "Some trivia concering thexa0Adi-shruti"
+title = "Some trivia concering the Adi-shruti"

 +++
 Students of the veda often question each other on trivia to test their